decyjphr-org/workflow-script-injection/README.md

 Let's create a new issue comment with this body and see what happens.
 We observe that the workflow runs the command `console.log('WTF!!!');//`!

 <img width="1034" alt="Screenshot 2023-08-30 at 9 07 51 PM" src="https://github.com/robandpdx/workflow-script-injection/assets/95243761/8730dc36-b596-4766-b24a-ec85209a6763">

+## Exercise 4 - Mitigate script injection in the run command

+## Exercise 5 - Migrate script injection in github-script action

+## Exercise 6 - Mitigate by using a github action